DmitryVerhov/Kaggle-projects/6. Car_price_prediction/README.md

 ## 1. Getting data.

-I wrote two functions to parse the site auto.ru and received a dataframe with 115477 entries.Also I've found a dataset on kaggle of almost the same period with 332676 entires, but usefull were only 125848 entires, because of brands, presentsd in test.
+I wrote two functions to parse the site auto.ru and received a dataframe with 115477 entries.Also I've found a dataset on kaggle of almost the same period with 332676 entires, but usefull were only 125848 entires, because of brands, needed to predict.
 After merging the datasets and dropping duplicates, I've got a dataset with 198403 entires.

 ## 2. Data preparing.